versoindustries/verso-backend/README.md

 ## Why Businesses Love Verso Backend

-- **Cost-Effective**: Save thousands compared to custom development while getting premium features.
+- **Cost-Effective**: Save thousands compared to other platforms and developments, while getting premium features.
 - **Time-Saving**: Launch in days, not months, with pre-built tools for authentication, blogging, and scheduling.
 - **SEO Advantage**: Climb search rankings with automated sitemaps and structured data.
 - **Future-Proof**: Modular design and API endpoints support headless CMS or modern frameworks.